What type of mattress is best for back pain – and other burning questions answered

 How do you shop for a new mattress for your back?

-So now that you’ve decided your back deserves some Christmas cheer of its own, how do you find the best mattress?
+If you’ve decided your back deserves some tender loving care, how do you find the best mattress for it?
 Grab your partner (if you don’t sleep alone) and start mattress shopping.
 By shopping, we mean lying on a lot of mattresses.

 - You don’t sleep sitting up so lie down on the mattress in the store

 - Lie on the bed like you do at home – side, stomach or back

 - Compare mattresses at similar price points so you’re evaluating each one fairly

 Rest well & wake up ready to go!